Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 Desember 2025 17.35.44 UTC
+- WIB: Jumat, 12 Desember 2025 18.28.42 UTC
-- WITA: Jumat, 12 Desember 2025 18.35.44 UTC
+- WITA: Jumat, 12 Desember 2025 19.28.42 UTC
-- WIT: Jumat, 12 Desember 2025 19.35.44 UTC
+- WIT: Jumat, 12 Desember 2025 20.28.42 UTC

 Kutipan Inspiratif:
-"Never give up.
-There is no such thing as an ending, just a new beginning."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: inspirational
+Kategori: nature